Resilient-Labs/slot-machine-2019-week05/README.md

 ## Optimizations

 I added in some alerts when you reach certain amounts of dollars.
+Soon i'd like to implement a fun reward system after so many completed tasks that I'm actually able to gameify being productive!

 ## Lessons Learned: